Kosher food goes mainstream at Berlin supermarket

-BERLIN When shoppers in New York, London or Paris come across kosher food in their neighbourhood supermarkets, it's just one speciality product among many.
+BERLIN When shoppers in New York, London or Paris come across kosher food in their neighborhood supermarkets, it's just one specialty product among many.
 When the same thing happens in Berlin, it's a statement.

 Berlin's Jewish community, decimated by the Holocaust, has been steadily growing since Germany reunited in 1990.
 Thousands of Jews have moved in, synagogues, schools and shops have opened and some young rabbis have been trained and ordained.